 Bill Starshak is a principal in the firm's Commercial Finance Group.
 His practice focuses on the representation of financial institutions in a variety of lending transactions, including cash-flow and asset based loans, unitranche structures, mezzanine financings and leveraged buy-out transactions.
 Mr. Starshak has extensive experience working on international finance transactions for both United States and foreign financial institutions and worked with the United Nations Commission on International Trade Law to draft a legislative guide for countries to modernize their secured transactions laws.
 Additionally, he has represented private equity funds and corporate clients in financing transactions as well as in domestic and international mergers and acquisitions.

 Mr. Starshak was named by Chambers USA as a leading lawyer in the United States in Banking & Finance.
 He is a frequent panelist at the Commercial Finance Association’s International Asset Based Lending Conference and speaks often on cross-border lending issues throughout North America and Europe.

 Mr. Starshak received his law degree, cum laude, from Northwestern University in 1999.
 In 1994, he received his B.A. in foreign affairs and history, with high distinction, from the University of Virginia.
 Mr. Starshak is a former Robert Bosch Fellow (1999-2000).
 He spent his fellowship year working as an attorney in Germany and is proficient in German.
 He practiced in Chicago and London prior to joining Goldberg Kohn.
-Mr. Starshak is admitted to practice in the state of Illinois.
+Mr. Starshak is admitted to practice in the state of Illinois and New York.

 - Represented U.S. and Canadian administrative agents in connection with the provision of a $265 million asset-based credit facility provided in connection with a material acquisition in North America.
 Negotiated split lien intercreditor agreement with senior secured noteholders.

 - Represented U.S., and European administrative agents on a $70 million asset-based credit facility with borrowers in the U.S., Germany, the Netherlands and the United Kingdom.